agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 \label{eq:Airpeeds:TAS:EAS}
 $$

+The figure below represents visually this concept.

+{% include image.html
+  url="/assets/img/ac_airspeeds_recap.svg"
+  width="90%"
+  description="Straight flight at two different altitudes but at the same dynamic pressure $\bar{q}=\frac{1}{2}\rho V^2 = \frac{1}{2}\rho_\mathrm{SL} V_\mathrm{EAS}^2$.
+If the aircraft keeps the same angle of attack (i.e. the same pitch angle) in the two flight conditions, also the aerodynamic forces and moments are the same."
+  %}

+In wings level, constant altitude flight, an aircraft flying at seal level with a speed $V_\mathrm{EAS}$ given by (\ref{eq:Airpeeds:TAS:EAS}) experiences the same dynamic pressure that occurs when flying at altitude $h$ with airspeed $V_\mathrm{TAS}$.
+If the angle of attack in the two flight conditions is kept the same, i.e. maintaining the same pitch angle, also the aerodynamic forces and moments are the same.
+If performance is concerned, this means that in the two conditions the thrust and lift required for level flight are the same.

 ## Common Problems

 The most common problem with the pitot-static system is a blockage of the pitot tube or the static ports, or both.